MicrosoftDocs/xamarin-docs/docs/essentials/device-display.md

 var density = metrics.Density;
 ```

-The **DeviceDisplay** class also exposes and event that can be subscribed to that triggers an event whenever any screen metric changes:
+The **DeviceDisplay** class also exposes an event that can be subscribed to that is triggered whenever any screen metric changes:

 ```csharp
 public class ScreenMetricsTest